Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
-Major initiatives include Beresfield Industrial Park Expansion, Beresfield Residential Precinct, M1 Pacific Motorway Extension to Raymond Terrace, and Thornton Rail Bridge Duplication.
+AreaSearch identified seven projects likely impacting the area.
+Notable projects include Beresfield Industrial Park Expansion, Beresfield Residential Precinct, M1 Pacific Motorway Extension to Raymond Terrace, and Thornton Rail Bridge Duplication.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.